russelltheprogrammer/russelltheprogrammer/README.md

 - 🌍 I'm based out of **New York City**

-- 🔭 I’m currently **working on a tax projection applications for individuals**
+- 🔭 I’m currently **working on a tax projection application for individuals**

 - 🌱 I have worked with many different full stack technologies, **see my specific skills below**